 FILING AN “APPEAL” (REQUEST FOR HEARING)

-A timely appeal or request for hearing must be made within 10 business days and should be accompanied by the $150 filing fee.
+A timely appeal or request for hearing must be made within 30 calendar days and should be accompanied by the $150 filing fee.
 It must include certain basic driver identification information (name, address, phone, license number, date of birth), but should also state the “grounds” or reasons for appealing.
 The grounds for REFUSAL appeals are not identical to the grounds for ALS appeals.
 To set forth all available grounds, an attorney's assistance is recommended.
 Dozens of potential issues may be raised in the appeal letter.

 FOR ANY QUESTIONS REGARDING THE STATUS OF YOUR GEORGIA DRIVER'S LICENSE CALL THE GEORGIA DEPARTMENT OF DRIVERS SERVICES COMPUTERIZED INFORMATION LINE AT 404/657-9300 FROM ANY TOUCH TONE PHONE.
 THIS INFORMATION IS ALSO NOW AVAILABLE ON THE GOVERNMENT WEBSITE LOCATED HERE.